Skip to main content

 getRegisteredConfigNames()

-Get all registered configuration names.
+Gets all registered configuration names.

 function getRegisteredConfigNames(): string[];

-Return value:
+Return Value:

-• Returns configuration name array
+• Returns an array of configuration names

 const names = getRegisteredConfigNames();